c

 The carbon flux electrolyzerTM

-OCOchem partners with organizations to finance, build and operate carbon conversion units to make all forms of formate.
-These units are manufactured by OCOchem and are rapidly deployed in scaled-out arrays of Carbon FluX Electrolyzers.
-CFE systems operate at ambient conditions and in a load-following way to transform customer’s recycled CO2 and/or surplus and off-peak zero-carbon electricity into formate.
+OCOchem partners with organizations to finance, build and operate Carbon FluX Electrolyzer facilities to make all forms of formate.
+These units are designed, deployed and operated by OCOchem and are rapidly deployed in scaled-out arrays of Carbon FluX Electrolyzers.
+CFX systems operate at ambient conditions and in a load-following way to transform customer’s recycled CO2 and/or surplus and zero-carbon electricity into formate.

-By flexibly converting captured carbon and surplus energy into a flexible organic chemical and hydrogen carrier, companies can tailor their operations to optimize solutions for revenue generation, decarbonization and resiliency objectives.
+By flexibly converting captured carbon and electricity into a flexible organic chemical and hydrogen carrier, companies can tailor their operations to optimize solutions for revenue generation, decarbonization and resiliency objectives.

 PRODUCT